 The Bond Construction Fund is maintained on the modified accrual basis of accounting.
 As such, revenues are recognized when they become susceptible to accrual, which is to say, when they become both measurable and available to finance expenditures of the current period.
 Expenditures are recognized in the accounting period in which the liability is incurred (when goods are received or services rendered).

-During the year, Cash in the County Treasury is recorded at cost, which approximates fair value, in accordance with the requirements of GASB Statement No. 31.
+Cash in the County Treasury is recorded at cost, which approximates fair value.

 BUDGET